 Function Description Color Mode Pre-defined picture modes are provided so you can optimize your projector image set-up to suit your program type.
-See "Selecting a picture mode" on page 32 for details.
+See "Selecting a picture mode" on page 31 for details.
 Reference Mode Selects a picture mode that most suits your need for the image quality and further fine-tune the image based on the selections listed on the same page below.
-See "Setting the User 1/User 2 mode" on page 33 for details.
+See "Setting the User 1/User 2 mode" on page 32 for details.
 Brightness Adjusts the brightness of the image.
-See "Adjusting Brightness" on page 34 for details. į2 Contrast Adjusts the degree of difference between dark and light in the image.
-See "Adjusting Contrast" on page 34 for details. .
-PIC1 Color Adjusts the color saturation level the amount of each color in a video image.
-See "Adjusting Color" on page 34 for details.
-URE Tint Adjusts the red and green color tones of the image.
-See "Adjusting Tint" on page 34 for details.
-2. PICTURE menu 1 IIII The function is only available when Video or S-Video with NTSC system is selected.
+See "Adjusting Brightness" on page 33 for details.
+2. PI Contrast Adjusts the degree of difference between dark and light in the image.
+See "Adjusting Contrast" on page 33 for details.
+2. PICTURE menu Color Adjusts the color saturation level the amount of each color in a video image.
+See "Adjusting Color" on page 33 for details. Æ me Tint Adjusts the red and green color tones of the image.
+See "Adjusting Tint" on page 33 for details. 'n The function is only available when Video or S-Video with NTSC system is selected.
 Sharpness Adjusts the image to make it look sharper or softer.
-See "Adjusting Sharpness" on page 34 for details.
+See "Adjusting Sharpness" on page 33 for details.
 Brilliant Color Adjusts white peaking while maintaining correct color presentation.
-See "Adjusting Brilliant Color" on page 34 for details.
-Color Temperature See "Selecting a Color Temperature" on page 34 for details.
+See "Adjusting Brilliant Color" on page 33 for details.
+Color Temperature See "Selecting a Color Temperature" on page 33 for details.
 Save Settings Saves the settings made for the User 1 or User 2 mode.

-Quick Auto Search See "Switching input signal" on page 27 for details.
-Color Space Conversion See "Changing Color Space" on page 27 for details.
-3. SO Smart Eco Allows the projector to decrease the power consumption automatically if no input signal is detected after a set period of time.
-RCE menu Timer It takes the projector 4 minutes after it is turned on or resumed to initiate the function.
-Smart Selecting On enables you to restart the projector immediately within 150 seconds after turning it off.
-Restart It takes the projector 4 minutes after it is turned on or resumed to initiate the function.
+Function Description Quick Auto Search See "Switching input signal" on page 25 for details.
+HDMI Format See "Changing HDMI input settings" on page 25 for details.
+HDMI Range See Changing 115/41 input settings on page 25 for details.
+DynamicEco Allows the projector to decrease the power consumption automatically if no input signal is detected after a set period of time. ა ა Timer It takes some time to initiate this function.
+Make sure the projector has been turned on for more than 4 minutes.
+3. SOURCE menu Smart Restart Selecting On enables you to restart the projector immediately within 150 seconds after turning it off.
+After 150 seconds, if the projector is not turned on again, it will directly enter the standby mode. •It takes some time to initiate this function.
+Make sure the projector has been turned on for more than 4 minutes.
+If the projector is resumed by using the Smart Restart feature, this function can be executed immediately.
+When On is selected, the Quick Power Off function will be automatically set to "On".
 Pattern The projector can display several test patterns.
 It helps you adjust the image size and focus and check that the projected image is free from distortion.
+Selecting User displays the picture you saved as Screen Capture.
 My Button Sets a hotkey on remote control.